 Not having regular contact with your loved ones - especially during such an anxious time - can be incredibly stressful.
 We have created new methods of communication to stay connected to your loved ones.

-Indoor visits in resident rooms at The Court, The Villa and St. Mary's are still available Sunday through Saturday, 10 a.m. - 4:30 p.m.
+Indoor visits in resident rooms at The Court and The Villa are available Sunday through Saturday, 10 a.m. - 4:30 p.m.
 Visitation at St. Mary's has been canceled at this time due to COVID-19.
 No appointments are needed at The Court or Villa during this time.
 Be sure to review the visitation guidelines.
 And here are reminders for Off Campus Visitation.

 The day of your visit please follow these instructions:

 ▪ Screen (temperature check and questionnaire completion) at the receptionist desk at 1635 S. 21st Street - no matter what building your loved one resides in.
 You do not need to check out after the visit.

 ▪ Drive to the following areas for admission.
 Doors will be unlocked between 8 a.m. and 4:30 p.m.
 Monday through Friday; 9 a.m. through 4:30 p.m. weekends and holidays.